neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

 the following:

 -  Create a ``*.bbappend`` file for the modified recipe.
-For information on using append files, see the ":ref:`dev-manual/dev-manual-common-tasks:using .bbappend files in your layer`" section in the Yocto Project Development Tasks Manual.
+For information on using append files, see the ":ref:`dev-manual/layers:appending other layers metadata with your layer`" section in the Yocto Project Development Tasks Manual.

 -  Ensure your directory structure in the BSP layer that supports your machine is such that the OpenEmbedded build system can find it.
 See